Not-Your-Mother/Climate-Match-System/README.md

   Applies K-means clustering to ZIP code temperature profiles and visualizes the results.
 Uses the cleaned `ten_year_avg_2008_2017.csv` dataset.

 - **`Climate_Match_App.ipynb`**
-  A simple app-style interface that accepts a user’s ZIP code and displays matched ZIPs with similar climate patterns.
-Runs using the pre-clustered `clustered_ZIP_climates.csv` file only.
+  A simple console-based menu system that allows users to explore climate-matched metro areas by selecting from U.S. states or climate profiles.
+The system displays recommended metro areas with similar temperature patterns based on historical clustering data.

 ## Included Data Files